Aspects and Importance of Essential Elements in Contract Law

 Promissory Estoppel

-Terms of the contract are clauses inserted to describe the obligations of parties in order to enforce them to fulfil their promise in an appropriate manner.
+Terms of the contract are clauses inserted to describe the obligations of parties to enforce them to fulfill their promise appropriately.
 These terms can be either expressed or implied in nature.
 The description of these terms is enumerated below...

 Expressed terms